openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Type classification as accepted in |LANG| is discussed below---along with all aspects of using types in programs written in the language.

-Conventionally, the type of an entity is defined as the set of *values* the entity (variable) can take, and the set of *operators* applicable to the entity of a given type.
+The type of an entity is conventionally defined as the set of *values* the entity (variable) can take, and the set of *operators* applicable to the entity of a given type.